ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 If the Transparency Service cannot process a client's request, it MUST return an HTTP 4xx or 5xx status code, and the body MAY contain a JSON problem details object ({{RFC7807}}) with the following fields:

-- type: A URI reference identifying the problem.
+- **type**: A URI reference identifying the problem.
 To facilitate automated response to errors, this document defines a set of standard tokens for use in the type field within the URN namespace of: "urn:ietf:params:scitt:error:".
-- detail: A human-readable string describing the error that prevented the Transparency Service from processing the request, ideally with sufficient detail to enable the error to be rectified.
+- **detail**: A human-readable string describing the error that prevented the Transparency Service from processing the request, ideally with sufficient detail to enable the error to be rectified.

 Error responses MUST be sent with the `Content-Type: application/problem+json` HTTP header.